MicronOxford/SIMcheck/README.md

 * simple, modular structure - each check is a standalone plugin
 * plugin exec methods take input images and return ResultSet (no GUI calls within exec when easily avoidable)
-* ImageJ1-like preference for pre- java 5 features (i.e. not many generics)
-  and reliance on float primitive type for most calculations
+* ImageJ1-like preference for pre- java 5 features and reliance on float primitive type for most calculations

 TODO